Golden Chicken Broth (Brodo di Pollo)

 Freezer Containers

 Make it once and enjoy it over time.
-I’ve learned to freeze brodo in the containers and portions I’ll most likely use the most, so that only what is needed is thawed.
+I’ve learned to freeze broth in portion sizes that I’ll most likely use the most, so that only what is needed is thawed.
 Here are some approximate amounts we use in various recipes in our kitchen, in case you’d like to use it as a reference.

 Approximate Amounts for Various Recipes: